xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

 How will we introduce two-factor authentication using SMS in the web service then?
 The flow will be roughly as follows.

-1. Let the users to register with their mobile phone numbers at the first creation of their account.
+1. Let the users register with their mobile phone numbers at the first creation of their account.
 1. A user tries to log in to a Web-service.
 1. Generate a random 4 -6 digits PIN within the Web-service.
 1. Send that PIN to the registered mobile phone number of the user via SMS.